-FIL Life has outsourced Actuarial services and the Chief Actuary position to Milliman LLP with effect from 1 November 2018.
-Prior to the appointment of Milliman LLP, the Actuarial function was outsourced to Willis Towers Watson.
-The Company's Finance team and other functions have responsibility for the oversight of this outsourced activity.
-The Actuarial function is described in more detail in section B.6.
+FIL Life has outsourced the Actuarial function and the Chief Actuary position to Milliman LLP with effect from 1 November 2018.
+The Chief Finance Officer in conjunction with the FIL Oversight Group have responsibility for the oversight of the outsourced Actuarial function.
+The Actuarial function is described in more detail in B.6.